 Data Protection for Recorded Training Material

 Training data is often sensitive and carries liability risks.
-Appropriate measures of safety are absolutely necessary throughout the training workflow.
+Appropriate safety measures are absolutely necessary throughout the training workflow.

 Measures enterprises use to ensure data safety: